SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Methods/Clear/README.md

 #Clear Method

-This sample demonstrate how to clear diagram elements using clear method.
+This sample demonstrates how to clear diagram elements using the clear method.

 ## Prerequisites